 Where to Stay

-Midtown sits between the Museum District and Downtown, and is located off of the Ensemble/HCC and McGowen train stations on the Red Line.
-While Midtown doesn’t have any of the big-name attractions, it does have many of the city’s prized restaurants... and bars, all in close proximity of each other.
-Because of this, Houston’s Midtown is home to many a pub crawls and raucous gatherings, and it's not uncommon to see a pedal bar making its way down Hadley Street.
-Whether you are looking for tasty breakfast tacos, trendy gastropubs or high-end seafood, you’re bound to find something delicious.
+Midtown sits between the Museum District and downtown and is located off of the Ensemble/HCC and McGowen train stations on the Red Line.
+While Midtown doesn’t have any of the big-name attractions, it does have many of the city’s prized restaurants and bars, all in close proximity of each other.
+Because of this, Houston’s Midtown is home to many pub crawls and raucous gatherings, and it's not uncommon to see a pedal bar making its way down Hadley Street.
+Whether you are looking for tasty breakfast tacos, trendy gastropubs, or high-end seafood, you’re bound to find something delicious.
 Similar to the Museum District, its proximity to the train makes it perfect for those who want to get to museums and other attractions during the day, but Midtown also provides visitors with opportunities to let loose at night.

 An honorable mention here is the up-and-coming EaDo, short for East Downtown.
 EaDo joined the train-line neighborhoods in 2015 when Houston’s METRORail expanded, opening up the city’s visitors and locals to exploring the neighborhood on the Green Line.
-You can still access Houston’s museums and Inner-Loop attractions by transferring to the Red Line via Downtown’s Central Station, but EaDo offers a totally different experience than that of the Museum District or Midtown with its gritty architecture and less overtly trendy (yet still highly tasty) restaurants and coffee shops.
+You can still access Houston’s museums and Inner-Loop attractions by transferring to the Red Line via Downtown’s Central Station, but EaDo offers a totally different experience than that of the Museum District or Midtown with its gritty architecture, amazing street art, and less overtly trendy (yet still highly tasty) restaurants and coffee shops.
 Bonus: EaDo is close to the George R. Brown Convention Center, one of Houston's largest meeting facilities.

 Note: While it's certainly possible to walk or bike around the Galleria area, a large amount of traffic clogs its streets night and day, sometimes making it dangerous for pedestrians and bikers.
-Be cautious if you head out on foot, or consider taking one of the ubiquitous cabs or Uber cars instead.
+Be cautious if you head out on foot, or consider taking one of the ubiquitous cabs or rideshare cars instead.

 What to Do

-For visitors just passing through or with limited amount of free time, you might want to take a bus tour to see the Houston highlights.
+For visitors just passing through or with a limited amount of free time, you might want to take a bus tour to see the Houston highlights.
 Hop-on hop-off tours take only about 90 minutes, and it provides you with a quick lay of the land, as well as a glimpse at the major Inner-Loop attractions.

 Even for a large city with plenty of cars and concrete, Houston has many opportunities to get outside and enjoy some greenery.
 Check out a Buffalo Bayou boat tour, a bike tour, or one of Houston's many walking tours.
 You can also take a stroll around Hermann Park in the Museum District or up along Heights Boulevard in the Heights.

-How to Get There
+How to Get Around

 For the most part, ticket purchases are on the honor system.
 There are no turnstiles or ticket collectors stationed before you board.
 Every so often, however, METRO Police conduct random fare checks to verify that passengers on board have purchased a valid fare.
-If caught, violators face a $75 citation.
+If caught, violators face a citation.

 Houston has an extensive public bus system that's simple to use and goes most anywhere—even the Johnson Space Center.